 - Proof of Financial Support (in English) – This can be a bank statement or a letter for your institution if your institution is supporting your time abroad.

 - A copy of their transcript in English

-SMCM’s Office of International Education will send acceptance letters to those exchange students accepted for study at St. Mary’s only after receiving all of the required forms.
+SMCM’s Office of International Education will send acceptance letters to those exchange students accepted for study at St. Mary’s only after receiving all of the required documentation.

 Application due dates are:

 March 15 for academic year or fall semester exchange

 - New Student Housing Form

 - Copy of their Immunization Record (in English): Completed on the Wellness Center Portal after you’ve received your SMCM portal credentials

 - Results of a TB (Tuberculosis) Test (administered by a doctor or hospital): Completed on the Wellness Center Portal after you’ve received your SMCM portal credentials

 - Drug Free Acknowledgement: This can only be completed after receipt of your SMCM Student ID number